 But Flynn has a secret of his own.
-And as he struggles to uncover the truth about January’s disappearance, he must also face the truth about … Continue reading →
+And as he struggles to uncover the truth about January’s disappearance, he must also face the … Continue reading →

 White Rabbit Caleb Roehrig Feiwel & Friends Published on April 24, 2018

 Amazon | Barnes & Noble | Goodreads About White Rabbit Rufus Holt is having the worst night of his life.
 It begins with the reappearance of his ex-boyfriend, Sebastian—the guy who stomped his heart out like a spent cigarette.
 Just as Rufus is getting ready to move on, Sebastian turns up out of the blue, saying they need to “talk.”
 Things couldn’t get much worse, right?